The Board of Directors hereby submits the report of the business and

 The current policy is to have an appropriate mix of executive and

 independent directors to maintain the independence of the Board, and

 separate its functions of governance and management.
-As on March 31,
+On March 31, 2016,

-2015,

-the Board consists of 10 members, two of whom are executive or
+the Board consists of nine members, two of whom are executive or

 The policy of the Company on directors'' appointment and remuneration,